Bara, Ghazipur

-Bara is a village of Dildarnagar Kamsar in Ghazipur district in the Indian state of Uttar Pradesh.
-It is situated on the banks of the holy river Ganges.
+Bara is a village located in the Dildarnagar Kamsar region of Ghazipur district, in the Indian state of Uttar Pradesh.
+It is situated along the banks of the holy river Ganges, offering a scenic and culturally rich environment.

-The majority of the residents are Muslim (Pathan).
-The village has a cricket team named Bara Cricket Club and a football team named Bara Football Club.

-There is an English medium school named IQRA model school (managed by Muslim welfare and trust) and a college named Bara Inter College.
-As of 2011 census the main population of Bara lived in an area of 410 acres and had 2988 households.
-Bara is famous for horse racing.
+The village has a predominantly Muslim (Pathan) population and is known for its communal harmony and active participation in sports.
+Local sports are an integral part of village life, with teams such as the Bara Cricket Club and Bara Football Club regularly engaging in regional tournaments.

+The village hosts a higher secondary educational institution, Bara Inter College, which serves students from Bara and nearby villages.

+Bara is particularly noted for its traditional horse racing events, which are held annually and attract nearly 500 participants from across the region, making it a prominent cultural attraction in eastern Uttar Pradesh.
 Every year nearly 500 participants attend.
 The race is done with fifty horses.

 History

 According to the old books and sayings it is said that the Bara village was established by the family Cherus.
 Tikam deo was a King of chero Dynasty and a ruler of Birpur estate.
 Later Kam dev and Dham dev came to this region and Tikam deo Lost the power and Birpur came in direct control of them and later Kamsar jagir.
 After Tikam deo Lost his estate his descendants name as Rajdhar Rai, Mukund Rai, and Pithaur Rai out of three brothers, one brother settled at Birpur, and one brother established Narayanpur and Ujjar villages.
 Later their family established many villages near Birpur.